Ultimate Intermediate Program

 Test Item 10: Supervised separation: This test demonstrates that a dog can be left with a trusted person, if necessary, and will maintain training and good manners.
 Evaluators are encouraged to say something like, "Would you like me to watch your dog?" and then take hold of the dog's leash.
 The owner will go out of sight for three minutes.
 The dog does not have to stay in position but should not continually bark, whine, or pace unnecessarily, or show thing stronger than mild agitation or nervousness.

-Also the NEW American Kennel Club's Community Canine Good Citizen Program.
+Plus American Kennel Club's Community Canine Good Citizen Program.

 1. Dog stands, sits or lays down and waits under control while the owner: